nv-bogdan/rag/README.md

 The image represents the architecture and workflow.
 Here's a step-by-step explanation of the workflow from end-user perspective:

-1. **User Interaction via RAG Playground or APIs**:
+1. **User Interaction via rag frontend or APIs**:
-   - The user interacts with this blueprint by typing queries into the sample UI microservice named as **RAG Playground**.
+   - The user interacts with this blueprint by typing queries into the sample UI microservice named as **rag frontend**.
 These queries are sent to the system through the `POST /generate` API exposed by the RAG server microservice.
 There are separate [notebooks](./notebooks/) available which showcase API usage as well.

 2. **Query Processing**:
    - The query enters the **RAG Server**, which is based on LangChain.
 An optional **Query Rewriter** component may refine or decontextualize the query for better retrieval results at this stage.
 An optional NeMoGuardrails component can be enabled as well to help filter out queries at input of the pipeline.